swiftdrew/podrpt/README.md

 * 🎯 **Dependency Filtering**: Ignore transitive dependencies and focus only on the pods you directly manage with a `PodsAllowlist.yaml`.
 * ⚙️ **Interactive Setup**: A simple `init` command generates all the necessary configuration files to get you started.
 * 🤖 **CI/CD Focused**: Designed to run in automated environments without leaving behind unnecessary file artifacts.

 ---

-## 👀 Demo

-*Example of the outdated pods report sent to a Slack channel.*

----